Apply for the home owner grant

 - The property is still your principal residence

 If the owner’s death occurred in the current year, you’ll receive the amount they would have been entitled to.
 If the owner would have qualified for an additional grant, you'll be entitled to the extra grant amount regardless of your status.

-If the owner’s death occurred in previous years, you’ll receive the amount you qualify for.
+If the owner’s death occurred in a previous year, you’ll receive the amount you qualify for.

-Late payment penalties may apply if your application is not received by the office that sent you your property tax notice before the due date for your taxes.
-The grant is a form of payment towards your property taxes and it is considered a late payment if you apply late.
+Late payment penalties may apply to your property taxes if your grant application isn't received before the tax due date.
+The grant is a form of payment towards your property taxes and it's considered a late payment if you apply late.

-However, you can still apply for the home owner grant until December 31 of the current tax year.
+However, you can still apply for the home owner grant up to December 31 of the current tax year.
 You can apply even if you haven’t paid your property taxes.

 If you qualified for the grant last year and didn’t apply, you may be able to claim the grant retroactively for up to one year.